-Choose a design that prints in color, or select the black & white
+Choose a design that prints in color, or select a black & white

 pattern and use your creativity to add color and designs.
-There is
+You might

-also a pattern with numbers for each face—1, 2 and 3.
+want to start with the pattern with numbers on each face—1, 2 and 3.

 On the Stars pattern, half of the fold lines are marked on each side, so